 They also noted a drop in deep sleep over time as we age.
 This happens due to changes in hormones as the body produces lower levels of growth hormone each year.

-Why Is Getting Deep Sleep So Important?
+Why Is Deep Sleep Important?

 If you want to read one sentence about the importance of deep sleep, let it be this: it helps your body and mind heal.
 Deep sleep has restorative power for us physically, including cell regeneration, a strengthened immune system, tissue and bone repair, and more.
 Ultimately, getting enough deep sleep allows you to renew your energy levels to face each and every day.

 If you think about your memories as files on a desk, getting enough deep sleep allows you to determine what memories are important and which aren’t, effectively “clearing” your desk overnight.
 This means getting deep sleep has a significant impact on both your short-term and long-term memory (which also helps explain why lack of sleep has been associated with Alzheimer’s disease).